 So you want Spider-Man games on PC?
 Before Sony realised they could make money from PC gamers by selling old PlayStation games to us, we used to have to find alternative titles to get our spidey fix.
 For instance, we can find elements of Peter Parker’s rhythmic combat system in Rocksteady’s Batman-themed superhero series of Arkham games.

 Though we have access to both Marvel’s Spider-Man Remastered and Spider-Man: Miles Morales nowadays, you may want to play some of these superhero games if you’re looking for a familiar experience.
 Whether you want to play something with similar combat to Spider-Man, or you want to web-sling around a different city, there’s something for everyone on this list.

 The best games like Spider-Man on PC are:

 What makes this feel like a Spider-Man game is its amazing sense of momentum.
 As you dart through Insomniac’s colourful metropolis of Sunset City and hit the ground, you’ll be straight off again in the blink of an eye.
-Sure, Sunset Overdrive will have you trading web slinging for rail-grinding, but it is its wondrous physics that make its thrilling parkour stand out.
-It isn’t surprising that Insomniac’s Creative Director has credited the game with laying the foundation for our friendly neighbourhood web slinger.
+Sure, Sunset Overdrive will have you trading web-slinging for rail-grinding, but it is its wondrous physics that makes its thrilling parkour stand out.
+It isn’t surprising that Insomniac’s Creative Director has credited the game with laying the foundation for our friendly neighbourhood web-slinger.